Risk Management and Safety

 Safety of Our Employees

 On occasion, as much as we emphasize safety, our employee(s) may get hurt on the job.
-As such, HR would then need for him/her to file a First Report of Injury (PDF).
-It is also recommended that the supervisor complete an Incident/Accident Report (PDF) form.
+As such, HR would then need for him/her to file a Accident-Incident Report (PDF).
 Worker’s Compensation may or may not apply.